· Legal · 9 min read

 Why We Chose Utah for Online Marriages

-The best part?
 Thanks to the Full Faith and Credit Clause of the U.S. Constitution, your Utah online marriage is 100% legally recognized in all 50 states.
-It doesn’t matter where you live—whether it’s New York, California, Texas, or anywhere else—your Utah marriage certificate is just as valid as any traditional wedding certificate.
+It doesn’t matter where you live.
+Whether that’s New York, California, Texas, or anywhere else, your Utah marriage certificate is just as valid as any traditional wedding certificate.

 There are a few basic legal boxes that must be checked to ensure your online wedding is binding: